Music Desyatnikov and exhibition Panchyshyn: how to spend a weekend in new York city (November 8-10)

 Where: Saint John’s In the Village, 218 West 11th Street New York, NY 10014

-Read more: Jeffrey Palmer and Irena Portenko happy to present the audience of new York music program have won recognition this summer at the festival “Music in the Alps” in Austria.
+Read more: Jeffrey Palmer and Irena Portenko happy to present the audience of new York music program, which was recognized this summer at the festival “Music in the Alps” in Austria.

-In addition to selected works of prominent “son of Austria” by Franz Schubert, this rich eclectic programme includes music by Handel, Debussy, Schumann, and Bjork, Huang RUO and the new arrangements of traditional melodies.
+In addition to selected works of prominent “son of Austria” by Franz Schubert this rich, multi-style program replete with music by Handel, Debussy, Schumann, and Bjork, Huang RUO and new arrangements of traditional folk melodies.

-Guests can enjoy the evening in style Hygge cozy multi-country study on the ideological concept of Hygge through music.
+Guests can enjoy the evening in the style of “hygge” — a cozy multicultural study of music through the concept of designating a sense of coziness and comfortable communicating with sensations of well-being and satisfaction..

 Cost: $25.